 Again, in response to the growth in population and the shift of the marketplace to the eastern city limits and suburbs, the Bagnasco Funeral Home, then operated by Frank's widow Bessie and her two sons Sam and Anthony, moved to it's current location in St. Clair Shores.
 After Frank J. Calcaterra passes away in 1949, his brother took over the operation along with his four sons: Louis Jr., Frank, Paul, and Lawrence.
 They later moved their business to Moross and Kelly Roads in the heavily-populated northeast corner of Detroit.
 The suburban sprawl caused still another move, and in 1984, the Calcaterra family opened another funeral home on Schoenherr Road and 15 Mile in Sterling Heights.

 It has been over a century since that first business began serving the ever-growing community.
 The two families, who have built impeccable reputations in their own right, have come together to combine their years of experience by setting the standard for funeral service excellence.
-Frank Bagnasco's grandson Bill and Louis Calcaterra Sr.'s son Paul now have leadership roles in the combined operation and carry on the tradition of personal service to families in their time of greatest need.
+Louis Calcaterra Sr.'s son Paul now has the leadership roles in the combined operation and carries on the tradition of personal service to families in their time of greatest need.

 We stand ready to assist you.
 If a death has occurred, please call us on the number below: